 The experience is web-based and the platform is built to scale.
 There is no limit to the number of participants.

-● We have just completed preliminary filming for our first North Pacific Module in Bella Bella, British Columbia in collaboration with the Heiltsuk Nation, about salmon, as well as initial shoots in Vancouver, in collaboration with Ocean Wise as part of a future North Pacific Module on ocean plastics.
+We have just completed preliminary filming for our first North Pacific Module, about salmon, in Bella Bella, British Columbia, in collaboration with the Heiltsuk Nation, as well as initial shoots in Vancouver, in collaboration with Ocean Wise, for a future North Pacific Module on ocean plastics.

 NEW NFB EDUCATION OFFER Q&A

 - What is the NFB’s new education offer?

 The NFB’s new education offer is a learning destination designed to cultivate engagement and inspire creativity through and around storytelling innovation and media arts.The NFB is developing online, media-based and interactive thematic learning programs that are founded on the NFB’s productions and that foster deep learning, creativity and student action.

 - For how long has the NFB provided an education offer to Canadian students?

 For more than 70 years, the NFB has been an essential resource for educators in Canada.
 It has developed longstanding relationships with Canadian teachers and others in the field of education.Educators throughout the country turn to the NFB as a trusted source of Canadian media content conducive to learning.

 - What are the components of the NFB education offer and what are the next ones to be launched?

 The NFB’s upcoming learning programs are: